Supported accommodation services policy

 Residential Aged Care (RAC)

-What the Agent can pay for in relation to RAC
+What the Agent can pay for

-The Agent can pay the reasonable costs of a workers Residential Aged Care (RAC) accommodation.
+The agent can pay the reasonable costs of a workers Residential Aged Care (RAC) accommodation.

 Who can provide RAC